 While a typical electrical panel upgrade can often be completed in a single day, several factors can stretch that timeline.
 Think of it less as a fixed appointment and more as a mini-project with moving parts.
 Understanding these variables can help you set realistic expectations and prepare for a smooth process.
 From the state of your existing wiring to the schedules of local inspectors, each element plays a role in how long your home will be without power and when the final switch will be flipped.

-The Condition of Your Current Panel and Wiring
+The State of Your Current Panel and Wiring

 The state of your existing electrical system is one of the biggest variables.
 If an electrician opens your panel and finds everything is relatively modern and in good shape, the swap will be straightforward.
 However, issues like rust, corrosion from moisture, or old, deteriorating wiring can complicate the job.
 These problems often require additional electrician repairs to ensure the new panel can be installed safely and up to code.
 Discovering these hidden issues can add hours, or sometimes even an extra day, to the project as the team addresses them properly.